 When the soil is still more ungrateful, or when by the effect of different circumstances the small rural proprietors are rare, the great proprietors of land have not this resource of forming small farms; they would not be worth the trouble of working them and there would be no body applying for them.
-Thev adopt then another plan : They form what are commonly called domains or half-shares (metairies); and they frequently attach thereto as much or more land than is contained in the great farms, particularly if they do not disdain to take into account the waste lands, which commonly are not rare in these places, and which are not entirely without utility, since they are employed for pasture, and even now and then are sown with corn to give rest to the fields more ha. bitually cultivated.
-These metairies. as we have seen, are sufficiently large as to extent, and very small as to product; that is to say they require great pains and yield little profit.
-Accordingly none can be found having funds who are willing to occupy them, and to bring to them domestics, moveables, teams and herds.
+They adopt then another plan: They form what are commonly called domains or sharecroppings; and they frequently attach thereto as much or more land than is contained in the great farms, particularly if they do not disdain to take into account the waste lands, which commonly are not rare in these places, and which are not entirely without utility, since they are employed for pasture, and even now and then are sown with corn to give rest to the fields more habitually cultivated.
+These tenant farms, as we have seen, are sufficiently large as to extent, and very small as to product; that is to say they require great pains and yield little profit.
+Accordingly none can be found having funds who are willing to occupy them, and to bring to them domestics, moveables, teams of horses and herds.
 They will not incur such expenses to gain nothing.
-It is as much as these metairies would be worth, were they abandoned for nothing, without demand of any rent.
+It is as much as these tenant farms would be worth, were they abandoned for nothing, without demand of any rent.
 The proprietor is himself then obliged to stock them with beasts, utensils and every thing necessary for working them; and to establish thereon a family of peasants, who have nothing but their hands; and with whom he commonly agrees, instead of giving them wages, to yield them half of the product, as a recompense for their pains.
-Thence they are called metayers, workers on half-shares.
+Thence they are called sharecroppers, workers on half-shares.

-If the land is too bad, this half of the produce is manifestly insufficient to subsist, even miserably, the They quickly number of men necessary to work it. run in debt, and are necessarily turned away.
-Yet others are always found to replace them, because these are always wretched people who know not Even those go elsewhere, often to exwhat to do. perience the same fortune.
-I know some of these metairies which, in the memory of man, have never supported their labourers on the half of their fruits.
-If the metairie is somewhat better, the half-sharers vegetate better or worse ; and sometimes even make some small cconomies, but never enough to raise them to the state of real undertakers.
-However, in those times and cantons in which the country people are somewhat less miserable, we find in this class of men some individuals who have some small matter in advance; as for example, so much as will nourish them during a year in expectation of the first crop, and who prefer taking a metairie on lease. at a fixed rent, rather than to divide the produce of They hope by very hard labour to derive a little it. more profit from it.
-These are in general more active, and gain something if the ground permits, if they are fortunate, if their family is not too numerous, if they have not given too great a rent for the an d; that is to say if a number of circumstances rather improbable have united in their favour.
-Yet we cannot regard them as true farmers, as real undertakers ; since it is always the proprietor who farnishes the gear, the beasts, &c. and they contribute only their labour.
-Thus it is still proper to range them in the class of half-sharers.
+If the land is too bad, this half of the produce is manifestly insufficient to subsist, even miserably, the number of men necessary to work it.
+They quickly run in debt, and are necessarily turned away.
+Yet others are always found to replace them, because these are always wretched people who know not what to do.
+Even those go elsewhere, often to experience the same fortune.
+I know some of these tenant farms which, in the memory of man, have never supported their labourers on the half of their fruits.
+If the tenant farm is somewhat better, the sharecroppers vegetate better or worse; and sometimes even make some small economies, but never enough to raise them to the state of real entrepreneurs.
+However, in those times and cantons in which the country people are somewhat less miserable, we find in this class of men some individuals who have some small matter in advance; as for example, so much as will nourish them during a year in expectation of the first crop, and who prefer taking a tenant farm on lease, at a fixed rent, rather than to divide the produce of it.
+They hope by very hard labour to derive a little more profit from it.
+These are in general more active, and gain something if the ground permits, if they are fortunate, if their family is not too numerous, if they have not given too great a rent for the land; that is to say if a number of circumstances rather improbable have united in their favour.
+Yet we cannot regard them as true farmers, as real entrepreneurs; since it is always the proprietor who furnishes the gear, the beasts, &c. and they contribute only their labour.
+Thus it is still proper to range them in the class of sharecroppers.